 Get the Most out of Your Refund — File Business Taxes Today >>

 2. Start Preparing Early

 One of the biggest tax tips for freelancers that I wish I'd known in my first year?
 Prepare early.
 During my first year as a freelancer, I didn’t stay on top of taxes as well as I should have.
 My 1099 forms began arriving in the mail, and I threw them all into a stack on my desk to deal with later without even giving them a second glance.

 The night before my appointment with my tax accountant, I spent hours sorting through everything, only to find an error on one of my forms.

 A frantic scramble followed.
 The moral of the story?
-Leave yourself plenty of time.
+Leave yourself plenty of time for filing taxes as a freelancer.
 It’s not always an easy process, so you’ll often be glad you gave yourself a buffer.

 3. Stay Organized